munim09/housing-roommate-rental-api/README.md

-# Housing & Roommate Backend
+# Housing Rental Backend

-Backend API for a housing & roommate matching platform.
+Backend API for a housing matching platform.
 Owners and managers list flats/rooms, tenants apply for stays, invoices are generated for rent & utility bills, and payments are collected via SSLCommerz.

 ## Tech Stack